 A blood clot is a thickened mass in the bloodstream.
 It is made from platelets, which are crucial to healing wounds and cuts.
 However, when platelets accumulate and cause a blood clot, this mass can travel throughout the body and into a person’s lung, heart, brain, and other vital organs.
-Blood clots cause heart attacks, strokes and death.
-If you are experiencing the symptoms associated with blood clots, you should go to the nearest emergency room immediately.
+Blood clots can cause a heart attack, stroke and death.
+If you are experiencing the symptoms of blood clots, you should go to the nearest ER immediately.

 Common Causes of Blood Clots